JiachenDuan/applemap/README.md

 Project structure:
 - Applemap
    - Src
     - Components
        -  Map.js   // contains the main logic of map rendering, add layer, event handling
-       -  App.js  // have the router configuration
+    -  App.js  // have parent state and update hashHistory
+    -  index.js //setup router
     -  Package.json  // has all the dependency and scripts to run the start/build

 Build and run: